Abdoul Camara

 Abdoul Razzagui Camara (born 20 February 1990) is a Guinean former professional footballer who as a striker, but was also often utilized as a left-winger.

+Early life

+Camara was born in Mamou, Guinea, but he moved to France at a young age.
+He acquired French nationality by naturalization on 28 June 2002.

 Football career

 Early career

-Camara was born in Mamou in Guinea, but he moved to France at a young age.
 In 1999, he joined local club OS Fives, located in the commune Fives, a suburb in the city of Lille.
 In June 2004, he joined the prestigious youth academy of Stade Rennais.

 Rennes

 While playing in the youth system, Camara was a part of a slew of talented youngsters.
 Among his teammates were Yann M'Vila, Yacine Brahimi, Samuel Souprayen, Maxime Le Marchand and Damien Le Tallec.
 The team effectively lived up to their reputation by winning the under-18 championship in the 2006–07 season and the Coupe Gambardella in 2008.
 On 15 August 2007, Camara, alongside M'Vila and Le Tallec, signed his first professional contract, agreeing to a three-year deal.

 His play during the 2007–08 season was limited playing mainly with the club's Championnat de France amateur team and the under-18 squad.
 He was subsequently promoted to the senior team for the 2008–09 season.
 However, he wasn't assigned a number, and again, played on the club's CFA team.
 He appeared in 30 matches, scoring 4 goals and helping the side finish 1st among professional clubs in their group, thus qualifying for the playoffs, where they lost to Lyon in the semi-finals.
 He made his professional début for Rennes on the final matchday of the 2008–09 season appearing as a substitute in the club's 4–0 defeat to Marseille.

 On 3 August 2009, Rennes agreed to send Camara on loan to Ligue 2 club Vannes OC for the entire season.
 He was given the first-team number 9 shirt and made his début in the club's opening league match against Metz, appearing as a substitute in a match that Vannes won 3–0.
 He played 37 league matches, scoring 4 goals.

 Camara returned to Rennes for the 2010–11 season but only played intermittently, also playing 8 matches for the B team, scoring 3 goals.